-(1) Species diversity is not less than 60 per cent of the known original species diversity.
+1) Species diversity is not less than 60 per cent of the known original species diversity.

-This criterion has been met for species richness in the monitored transects, again with the exception of rehabilitation transect BHPPD-24.
-However, it is likely that some of the transects situated towards the north-western end of the Mt Minnie conservation area, including BHPPD-24, did not receive adequate rainfall compared to transects situated closer to the Great Northern Highway end of the study area.
-In the absence of threatening factors such as weed invasion, revegetation in this area is considered to be 'Excellent' and would be expected to continue to develop towards a floristic community and composition more aligned with pre-clearing levels in the longer term.
+This criterion has been met for species richness (native species count) in all the monitored transects.
+In the absence of threatening factors such as weed invasion, revegetation in the study area is 'Excellent' in the north-western transects but 'Poor' in the south-eastern transects.
+It would be expected to continue to develop towards a floristic community and composition more aligned with pre-clearing levels in the longer term.